suzanne64/insitu/README.md

 	under SatelliteFields/ you’ll need Bremen_SIC/, NOAA_SST/, JPL_SMAP/

 WaveGlider server relies on the time zone of the local computer.
-Change the time zone on your computer to UTC (British Summer) for the duration of the SASSIE experiment.
+Change the time zone on your computer to UTC (Ponta Delgada - Portugal, on a Mac) for the duration of the SASSIE experiment.

 A cron job runs jobs at specified times.
 The cron command has five arguments at the beginning:
 1. which minutes to run on    * means all